-West Metro | Q3 2020
+West Metro | Year End 2020

 This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Alkire Estates, Applewood, Arvada, Candelas, Canyon Point, Eagle Ridge, Fieldstone, Gardens at Table Mountain, Golden Incorporated, Leyden Rock, Mesa Meadows, Mesa View Estates, Oak Park, Ryan Ranch, Skyline Estates, Spring Mesa, Sunrise Ridge, Table Rock, Trail Village, Village of Five Parks, and West Woods.